 Its location and resource base afford an opportunity to introduce visitors to southern New Jersey's natural and cultural heritage.
 Both the natural environment, consisting of a high quality Pine Barrens watershed, and an extremely well preserved historic village associated with New Jersey cranberry agriculture and Atlantic White Cedar logging and milling industries are available to visitors at Double Trouble State Park.

-Double Trouble State Park is open daily 8:00 am to dusk.
+Double Trouble State Park and Double Trouble Village grounds are open daily 8:00 am to dusk.

 Effective March 28, 2014, the White Bridge Cedar Creek Access location